1 to 5 Scale Survey Template

 Matrix ratings produce a parameter performance dashboard.
 Close the feedback loop at the parameter level:

 - Rank parameters weekly.
-Sort from highest to lowest average.
-The bottom parameter is this week's priority.
+Sort from highest to lowest satisfaction rate (Satisfied + Very Satisfied %).
+The bottom parameter is this week’s priority.
 Assign it to its owner with a specific improvement target.

 - Compare parameter scores across locations.
 For multi-location businesses, the same parameters measured at different locations reveal operational inconsistency.
-Location A scores 4.5 on cleanliness; Location B scores 2.8.
-That's not a training gap — it's a specific location problem.
-Use location-based CX features for multi-site comparison.
+Location A scores 90% satisfaction on Quality; Location B scores 55%.
+That’s a specific location problem, not a company-wide issue.
+Use location analytics for multi-site comparison.

-- Use the open-ended responses to explain the lowest parameter.
-When "service speed" ranks last, the comments tell you why — "waited 25 minutes for a table" is a capacity problem; "food took an hour after ordering" is a kitchen problem.
-Different parameter, same low score, different fix.
+- Use open-ended responses to explain the lowest parameter.
+When “Service” ranks last, the comments tell you why — “waited 25 minutes for a response” is a capacity problem; “staff was rude” is a training problem.
+Same low parameter score, different fix.
 Use thematic analysis to cluster reasons by parameter.

 Related Templates

-The 1-to-5 matrix format covers multi-parameter quick assessment.
-These templates handle other scale types:
+The 1 to 5 scale survey template covers multi-parameter quick assessment.
+These templates handle other scale types and formats:

 - 1-to-10 Rating Scale Survey Template — 10-point scale for higher granularity when detecting small changes matters.
 Use for longitudinal tracking where precision outweighs speed.

-- 5 Star Rating Survey Template — Visual star format for intuitive, emotional rating.
-2 questions, 30 seconds.
-Use when you need a single satisfaction metric, not a multi-parameter matrix.
+- 5 Star Rating Survey Template — Visual star format for intuitive, single-dimension rating.
+Use when you need one satisfaction metric, not a multi-parameter matrix.

 - Smiley Terminal Survey Template — Emoji-based 1-tap rating for maximum speed.
 Use at physical touchpoints where survey time must be under 10 seconds.